torvalds/linux/Documentation/input/devices/atarikbd.rst

 It is the (host) programmer's responsibility to have only one unanswered inquiry in process at a time.
-STATUS INQUIRY commands are not valid if the ikbd is in JOYSTICK MONITORING mode or FIRE BUTTON MONITORING mode.
+STATUS INQUIRY commands are analt valid if the ikbd is in JOYSTICK MONITORING mode or FIRE BUTTON MONITORING mode.